 Liam Thomas was turning one in a week, and his mom wanted us to plan a Very Hungry Caterpillar celebration!
-Not one to back down from a challenge, we alerted our expert baker, Creations by J, that we'd need a Caterpillar cake and sweet table stat.
-Our balloon centerpiece artist, Rosielloons, also kicked into high-gear to prepare some Caterpillar-style table decor.
+Not one to back down from a challenge, we alerted our expert baker, Joanna, that we'd need a Caterpillar cake and sweet table stat.
+Our balloon centerpiece artist, Rosie, also kicked into high-gear to prepare some Caterpillar-style table decor.

 While tableware is usually the easiest part of our decorating scheme, Very Hungry Caterpillar plates proved extremely difficult to find on short notice!
 The only local site that carried them would not do a rush ship, so we had to dip into our creative stores to ensure the fun of the theme was still well represented throughout.

 First on our list was a caterpillar spotting/catching station.
 We placed magnifying glasses and nets a pail outside the tiki hut for eager Caterpillar spotters.
 We were thrilled to find leaf-shaped lights, which we used to accent the display shelf over the buffet, where we imagined a hungry caterpillar might be found crawling around.